 - a letter outlining your experience and career interests, showing your professional interest in the IMD field.

-- Accepted delegates will be contacted by May 24th 2021 and will have access to the pre-course resources and materials.
+- Accepted delegates will be contacted approximately a week after the submission deadline and will have access to the pre-course resources and materials.

 - Registration fees:

 - SSIEM members that have paid a 2023 membership fee: free

 - Non-SSIEM members: